Close Light Download image Dark Share Stock exchange is momentarily closed

 The participants

-One course, two flight days and numerous flight manoeuvres: the Offshore Drone Challenge (ODC) will take place at the National Experimental Test Center of Unmanned Aircraft Systems in Cochstedt, Saxony-Anhalt in Summer 2024.
-From a total of 13 applications, seven drone manufacturers and service providers were awarded an ODC place to demonstrate their technologies for transporting maintenance equipment to offshore wind farms.
+One course, two flight days and numerous flight manoeuvres: the Offshore Drone Challenge (ODC) took place at the National Experimental Test Center of Unmanned Aircraft Systems in Cochstedt, Saxony-Anhalt in Summer 2024.
+From a total of 13 applications, four drone manufacturers and service providers were awarded an ODC place to demonstrate their technologies for transporting maintenance equipment to offshore wind farms.
 The selection criteria included the technical data of the aircraft, the completed flight programme and the suitability and strategic orientation in relation to the offshore wind energy use case.

 *In alphabetical order